 How to tell if a crypto project is legit

 Understand that the cryptocurrency industry is inherently risky because we are swimming in untested waters, sometimes with sharks.
 Proceed with caution with each cryptocurrency project you approach.
 Here are a few ways to be proactive in your research:

 Each exchange has its own system of securing crypto assets.
 Some exchanges custody your private keys in their own cold (or hot) storage.
-In this case they are holding your cryptocurrency, so it is they you must trust to secure your assets. *Update: Some decentralized exchanges and token swap wallets are providing a self custody option for traders who want to maintain control over their private keys.
+In this case, they are holding your cryptocurrency, so it is they you must trust to secure your assets. *Update: Some decentralized exchanges and token swap wallets are providing a self custody option for traders who want to maintain control over their private keys.
 Web3 browser wallets such as MetaMask, allow users to maintain their private keys and activating the wallet through a browser only when they are actively using a crypto platform.

 When you trade on a traditional exchange, there’s a system of government controlled oversight and regulations that protect investors.
-Not so with crypto exchanges.
-These policies are being developed.
+Not so much with some crypto exchanges.
+Many of these policies are being developed.
 Moreover, because some exchanges are holding the crypto assets of many traders, they are often targets for hackers seeking to drink from the honey pot.

 Take these tips into consideration before you engage in cryptocurrency trading on exchanges:

 Basically, phishing means to lure you in using deceptive techniques.
 A phishing scam might send emails out mimicking an established exchange that is holding a promotion or sale.
 They then direct victims to a fake site (which looks just like the original site, except the URL is different).
 There, the user puts in their username and password thinking it’s the legit exchange.